 Senator Lincoln Fillmore is the current State Senator for Senate District 10 and President of Charter Solutions.
 He has spent his professional career working in education as a teacher, principal, and school business manager.
 Fillmore was born in Salt Lake County where he lived until he was a teenager.
 He holds a degree in mass communications from the University of Utah.

-Val Hale was appointed executive director of the Utah Governor’s Office of Economic Development by Governor Gary Herbert in 2014.
+Daniel Hemmert was appointed director of the Governor’s Office of Economic Development by Governor Spencer Cox in 2021.
 He oversees promotion of business, tourism, film, outdoor recreation and international trade and diplomacy in the state.
-Hale previously served for two years as president and CEO of the Utah Valley Chamber of Commerce.
-He also worked for eight years at Utah Valley University and 22 years in the Brigham Young University Athletic Department.
+Hemmert previously served in the Utah State Senate as the Senate Majority Whip.
+Hemmert is also an entrepreneur with experience owning and operating businesses in the retail, service, finance, and tech industries.
+He has a J.D. and MBA from Brigham Young University.

 Steve Handy - Speaker of the House Appointee